Emerging 55+ Artist Mentorship Program

 Mentees will be open and honest about their goals, expectations, challenges and concerns; they will actively listen and question; be open to constructive criticism/feedback and ask for it; be committed to their development; and assume responsibility for acquiring or improving skills and knowledge.
 Mentees will seek advice, feedback and direction from their mentor and provide feedback to their mentor on what is working and not working in the mentoring relationship.

-Mentors and mentees will meet at minimum once a week for at least the first 12 weeks of the program and then at minimum of once every other week for the remainder of the program (until June 2021).
-Mentees and mentors will meet at Rumriver Art Center in an assigned studio space.
-There will also be a variety of group meetings scheduled throughout the program to give mentor-mentee pairs the chance to meet with the other participants in the program.
+You will meet with your mentor at minimum once a week for at least the first 12 weeks of the program and then a minimum of once every other week for the remainder of the program (until May 2022).
+You can choose to meet with your mentor at Rumriver Art Center in an assigned studio space or a place outside of the art center facility.

-Rumriver Art Center Director/Program Manager, Angie Renee, will check in with each mentor-mentee pair once every two weeks to ensure a good fit and also to evaluate progress/to assess whether set goals are being achieved.
+Rumriver Art Center Creative Director/Program Manager, Angie Renee, will check in with each mentor-mentee pair throughout the program to ensure a good fit and also to evaluate progress/to assess whether set goals are being achieved.
 Each mentor-mentee pair will be given a log and action plan to track their weekly meetings, set goals, and track/evaluate the progress of those goals.
 A mid-point and final evaluation will be completed by both the mentee and the mentor as a means of assessing the effectiveness of the mentorship program.

 (Note: dates are subject to change)